-Public engagement is an important aspect of being on City Council.
-In fact, some may say engaging the public is the number one job of City Councillors.
+Public engagement is an important part of being on City Council.
+Some may say engaging the public is the number one job of City Councillors.

-There are many ways that citizens can engage with City Council:
+There are many ways citizens can engage with City Council:

-- Calling, faxing, e-mailing, mailing, or meeting with the Mayor or a Councilor.
-Visit Mayor and City Council to learn more about City Council and how to contact your Councilor.
+- Calling, faxing, e-mailing, mailing or meeting with the Mayor or a Councillor.
+Visit Mayor and City Council to learn more about City Council and how to contact your Councillor.

 - Speaking in front of Council to address a particular item, usually part of a statutory public hearing.
 Visit Council and Committee Meetings to find out how to register to speak.